alexkhorozov/aspire-symx-integrations/README.md

-# aspire-symx-integrations
-.Net Aspire integration to SymXchange
+# .Net Aspire integration to SymXchange